Murray River Tributaries & Murray–Darling Basin Waterways

 Ovens River Catchment

-The region contains several, nationally significant, wetlands extending from the confluence of the Ovens and King rivers to Lake Mulwala.
+The region contains several nationally significant wetlands extending from the confluence of the Ovens and King rivers to Lake Mulwala.

 Downstream of Wangaratta, the river and its floodplain support native fish habitats and an ibis breeding site.
-The area is also is home to a flora reserve and the Lower Ovens Wildlife Reserve.
+The area is also home to a flora reserve and the Lower Ovens Wildlife Reserve.

 - Catchment area: 0.7% of the Murray–Darling Basin